 Congratulations!
-If you are reading this Patient's Guide to Tobacco Cessation, you have taken the first step toward helping yourself (or perhaps a loved one) forge a new path toward health and renewal.
+If you are reading this Patient’s Guide to Tobacco Cessation, you have taken the first step toward helping yourself (or perhaps a loved one) to quit smoking and forge a new path toward health and renewal.

 It will come as no surprise to you that tobacco use remains the underlying cause of disease, illness, and even death for many, many people.
 But did you know that tobacco use is linked with twice as many deaths each year in the United States as AIDS, alcohol and other drug abuse, car accidents, fires, and suicides all combined together.

 You will notice the term “tobacco cessation” rather than “smoking cessation.”
 That’s because many people don’t smoke, they chew tobacco.
 This type of tobacco is referred to as spit tobacco, smokeless tobacco, or chewing tobacco.
 And smoking doesn’t just refer to cigarette smokers but also to pipe and cigar smokers.